RobTillaart/infiniteAverage/README.md

 - Fixed a rounding error of the whole part when dividing by 2.

 The threshold value should be as large as possible to get an accurate value.
-If n is small it works more like a low pass filter, returning the average of the last n elements.
-This is especially visible if the data is less uniform.
+If n is small compared to maxValue(sample) there will be side effects that might break your project.
+So be careful!

 ## Operation